NicolaMascarenhas/ContactReconcilator/README.md

 Response is a json which returns primaryContactId, all associated emails (primary & secondary contacts), associted phone numbers as well as the linked secondary contact ids.

-##Hosting
+## Hosting
-The application is hosted on Render using a separte PostgresSQL instance & contanizered Spring Boot instance (https://contactreconcilatorapp-latest.onrender.com).
+The application is hosted on Render using a separte PostgresSQL instance & Docker containerized Spring Boot instance (https://contactreconcilatorapp-latest.onrender.com).

-## Eaxample using Endpoint
+## Example using Endpoint
 URL: https://contactreconcilatorapp-latest.onrender.com/identify
 Payload:
 {